-We revisit the $K$-body Hamiltonian \eqref{eq::HAM-K-Bodies} for three-dimensional trajectories ($I=3$).
-The $6$-body system we consider corresponds to the so-called outer solar system: the Sun and Jupiter, Saturn, Uranus, Neptune and Pluto \cite{HaiLubWan2006}.
-The masses and initial conditions are given \footnote{\tt \url{https://dspace.mit.edu/bitstream/handle/1721.1/6442/AIM-877.pdf}}$^{,}$\footnote{\tt \url{https://rebound.readthedocs.io/en/latest/c\_examples/outer\_solar\_system/}} in \cref{tab::data_outer_system_initialization}.
+As an application, we consider the $6$-body system corresponding to the so-called outer solar system: the Sun and Jupiter, Saturn, Uranus, Neptune and Pluto \cite{HaiLubWan2006}.} The masses and initial conditions are given \footnote{\tt \url{https://dspace.mit.edu/bitstream/handle/1721.1/6442/AIM-877.pdf}}$^{,}$\footnote{\tt \url{https://rebound.readthedocs.io/en/latest/c\_examples/outer\_solar\_system/}} in \cref{tab::data_outer_system_initialization}.
 The initial positions are given in Astronomical Units (1 au=149 597 870 km) and the initial velocities are given in $au$ per earth day.
 The gravity constant is set to $G = 2.95912208286 \cdot 10^{-4}$.
-Together with the Hamiltonian, we analyze the angular momentum, another quantity that is time-invariant, given by the vector
+Together with the Hamiltonian, we analyse the angular momentum, another quantity that is time-invariant, given by the vector

-We provide in \cref{tab:OuterSolar_longTime_accuracy} the maximum errors for the Hamiltonian and Angular momentum using the $\ZD$, $\ZDS$ and classical schemes, with coarse and fine grids, and $T=100\,000$ years.
+We provide in \cref{tab:OuterSolar_longTime_accuracy} the maximum errors for the Hamiltonian and \ra{angular} momentum using the $\ZD$, $\ZDS$ and classical schemes, with coarse and fine grids, and $T=100\,000$ years.
 In each situation, we obtain the optimal order for the $\ZD$, $\ZDS$ and classical methods, noting that we reach the {\tt quadruple} precision for the angular momentum with the symplectic scheme.
-We also observe the same gain of two or three orders of magnitude between the $\ZD$ and $\ZDS$ schemes.
-The \texttt{KL6} scheme (6th-order accurate) provides very similar deviations compared to its equivalent $\ZDS$ with $R=2$, while the \texttt{KL8} scheme (8th-order accurate) is comparable to the $\ZDS$ with $R=3$.
+We also observe the same gain of two or three orders of magnitude between the $\ZD$ and $\ZDS$ schemes. \rbbis{The \texttt{CS4} scheme (4th-order accurate) outperforms both of its structural equivalents.} The \texttt{KL6} scheme (6th-order accurate) provides very similar deviations compared to its equivalent $\ZDS$ with $R=2$, while the \texttt{KL8} scheme (8th-order accurate) is comparable to the $\ZDS$ with $R=3$.
 The main advantage of the structural scheme is its ability to choose or adapt the order without modifying its implementation, only by changing the value of the block size $R$.

-We plot in \cref{fig:OuterSolar_longTime_invariants} the variations of the two invariants (Hamiltonian in the first row, angular momentum in the second one) with respect to time, and with the $\ZD$ (left column), $\ZDS$ (middle column) and classical schemes (right column).
-Clearly, the Hamiltonian invariant is bounded in time, and, after a short transition, the error is constant.
-We observe the same behavior for the angular momentum for the $\ZD$ and $\ZDS$ methods, while the classical methods reach the {\tt quadruple} precision.